hjzc/S4iOSLibraries/ReadMe.txt

 	The S4iOSLib library is designed to be both a platform (framework, if you will) for iOS development, as well as a 'container' for utilities that should be useful to all Apple developers.
 The library's APIs are designed to convey the same architectural patterns utilized by Apple's iOS/ObjectiveC-based platform.
 It relies heavily on protocols and delegates, and offers singletons when appropriate for Manager-type classes.
 The main goal, however, is to provide a robust and stable set of utilities that will allow developers to focus on creating great new features for iOS, and not reinvent the millions of little wheels that underly almost every application.
 This library will be continually updated to the latest version of iOS, and track improvements in the XCode IDE as well.
 The basics:

-	• Supports iOS versions from 3.1.2 up to 4.1.
+	• Supports iOS versions from 3.1.2 up to 4.2 (XCode 3.2.5 with iOS 4.2 GM SDK).
 	• Supports both Simulator and Device
-	• Free for use in both open source and commercial projects (under Mozilla MPL license)
+	• Free for use in both open source and commercial projects under a Mozilla MPL 1.1 license <http://www.mozilla.org/MPL/MPL-1.1.html>
 	• Attribution appreciated but not required
 	• The project is currently a one-person endeavor and likely to stay that way;  suggestions are gladly taken and contributions welcomed
 	• The project utilizes a select set of other open source projects.
 They are selected for great code and an active development community.